Smithaker10/MASS_Customer-Segmentation-Analysis/README.md

 ## Brief

 TEAM MASS:-
-SMIT.J.THAKER
+SMIT.J.THAKER,
-SUSHANT SHARMA
+ SUSHANT SHARMA,
-ADITYA CHELANI
+ ADITYA CHELANI,
-MIHIR PATEL
+ MIHIR PATEL.

 Welcome to our Customer Segmentation Project! 👋 This project dives into the world of data-driven customer insights, where we used clustering techniques to identify distinct groups of customers based on their demographics, spending habits, and income.